 Humans have deeply social nervous systems.
 The vagus nerve runs from the base of our brains to the seat of our gut, and it is stimulated by social interaction.
-When volcanoes blow, seas rise, or cars smash into us, we are confronted with the anti-social nature of our random universe, and this can freeze up the vagus nerve and other connected nerves and organs, impeding our ability to learn new things, remember the past, feel emotions, digest food, and repair tissue.
+When volcanoes blow, seas rise, or cars smash into us, we are confronted with the anti-social nature of our random universe, and the vagus nerve and other connected nerves and organs in the parasympathetic nervous system can freeze up and harden, impeding one’s ability to learn new things, remember the past, feel emotions, digest food, and repair tissue.

 Luckily, after the car accident, a parade of my favorite people came to visit me.
 They gasped when they saw my stitches, and wanted to hear the tale of how I survived.
 This showed me that I mattered.
 Even though the universe is a chaotic, uncaring place, people are able to create bubbles of intention and care within that chaos.
 Bubbles of community.
-And sure, communities can’t guarantee your safety, but if you are hurt they will help pull your consciousness back from that place of chaos.
+And sure, communities can’t guarantee your safety, but if you are hurt they will help pull your consciousness back from that place of chaos so that your nervous system can collect itself.
 Engaged by my community, I began to regain my sense of being at home, and I could approach the future again with curiosity and joy.

 My senior year in college, I was raped by someone in a theatre community that I’d joined off campus.
-Reeling in the post-trauma weirdness, I sought emotional support from the people closest to me.
+Reeling in the post-trauma bent reality, I sought emotional support from the people closest to me.

 I called my foster mom, who promptly informed me that “this is why we shouldn’t be so friendly to people.”